II. Indications

 - Contraindicated in MEN-2 and Medullary Thyroid Cancer (personal history or Family History)

-- Reduces cardiovascular risk and death
+- Reduces Cardiovascular Risk and death

-- Semaglutide Injection (Ozempic, Wegovy)
+- Semaglutide Standard Injection (Ozempic, Diabetes Mellitus)

 - Once weekly injection (similar to Bydureon)

-- Start at 0.25 mg injected weekly, and slowly titrate to maximum of 1.0 mg injected weekly
+- Start at 0.25 mg injected SQ weekly, and slowly titrate to maximum of 1.0 mg injected weekly

 - Expect 10-12% weight loss at one year (twice the weight loss of Saxenda)